 - study area and methods description

 - itemized budget of expenses for which the funds will be used

-Finally, to better illustrate the need for PCAS support, please indicate in the budget the approximate amount of funding from all sources that has already been secured to conduct the proposed research in one of the four following categories:
+Financial Need Category: To better illustrate the need for PCAS support, please add a line below the budget and indicate with an A, B, C, or D the approximate amount of funding from all sources that has already been secured to conduct the proposed research:

 - 0% – there is no funding currently available to do the proposed research